 You will usually also download a screen recorder from the testing company.
 This is used when you are testing so that you give live feedback while you are performing the tasks.

 You may also need to take a practice test.
 The testing company wants to be sure that you have no technical issues, that you communicate well and speak clearly.
+The company pays only for actual tests not these qualification tests.
+But there are also focus groups and user interviews that are paid projects.

 This is the Analytics process to give you an idea of the testers perspective …